 As we approach the beach in Argao, we’re sailing at quite a pace.
 I wait for Mike to do the thing where he slows the boat down.
 The beach draws closer.
 I wait a little longer.
 We’re in no more than six feet of water.
 Four feet.
 Two feet.
 Before we realize what’s going on, Mike sends his boat flying straight up onto the beach and parks it right outside his front door.
 It is the single most profound act display aquatic badassery I have ever seen.

 My brother, Jeffrey and I grab our stuff and race (actually, it’s more of a meander.
 It’s too hot to race) to Argao’s basketball court, the first checkpoint of the day.
 Here we find Rachel, the trip’s challenge master and one-woman medical team, and receive our instructions.
-Today our challenge involves dreaming up our own challenge and providing photo or video evidence of us completing it.
+Today our task involves dreaming up our own challenge and providing photo or video evidence of us completing it.

 All of the crew members on the trip are from Argao and each of the nine teams will be staying at their respective captain’s house tonight—a fact which has given the day a bit of a homecoming vibe.
 “We could go and find every house and take a photo of the captains and their families standing outside,” suggests Matt, after some contemplation.
 I think it’s a rubbish idea, mainly because I don’t really see the ‘challenge’ in it, but I don’t have a better one.
 We tell Mike about our plan and he offers to take us to each house.
 Most of them are within a kilometer or so of one another.